Years of Service Award Programs: Best Practices

 2. Richly reward your people.

 This is not the place to be frugal.
 Employees who have stayed with your organization for many years have cultivated valuable skills and knowledge that could have been taken elsewhere.
 Their demonstration of loyalty warrants more than a “token” of appreciation.
-Offer service awards that are commensurate with the milestone; for example, rewarding an employee with a nice vacation or comparable lifestyle reward for 10 years of service would not be over the top.
+Offer employee service awards that are commensurate with the milestone; for example, rewarding an employee with a nice vacation or comparable lifestyle reward for ten years of service would not be over the top.

 3. Include spouses/significant others.

 The spouse or significant other of an employee is very much part of the organization’s “family” too.
-This person has seen the employee through stress, challenges, long work hours, highs and lows of the job.
+This person has seen the employee through stress, challenges, long work hours, and the highs and lows of the job.
 Including he or she in the employee’s milestone reward is not only appreciated, but completely appropriate.
-Of course, trips are a natural fit for spouse/partner recognition, and we offer many “couple friendly” merchandise options as well, including items for the home, garden and entertaining.
+Of course, trips are a natural fit for spouse/partner recognition, and we offer many “couple-friendly” merchandise options as well, including items for the home, garden and entertaining.
 In other words, think beyond the traditional gold watch.

-4. Make a big deal of it.
+4. Make a big deal out of your company service awards.

 Regardless of the size and scope of the milestone celebration, invite the spouse or partner to attend.

-5. Brand your program, and market it.
+5. Brand your service award program, and market it.